This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 Additional Requirements:

-- Senior citizens and differently-abled get priority for ground floor housing
+- Senior citizens and the differently-abled get priority for ground-floor housing.

 The application process for PMAY has been designed to be accessible, transparent, and technology-driven.
 It differs slightly between the Urban (PMAY-U) and Gramin (PMAY-G) versions of the scheme to accommodate the distinct characteristics of urban and rural populations.